Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Searches for rare processes

 In order to obtain the expected neutrino rates at the detector, the SM neutrino coherent interaction rates are corrected for the effects of selection efficiency and resolution, obtained from simulation, as well as for the quenching factor that represents the fraction of nuclear recoil energy that creates ionisation.
 Here a similar procedure is used as the one in Ref.~\cite{ChavarriaQF}.

-The predicted antineutrino flux at the detector is calculated following the summation method described in \cite{NufluxSumationMeth,ReactorNuSumationPerise,ReactorNuSumationPerise2,MILLS20202130}, updated with improved antineutrino spectra for the fissile isotopes $^{235}\rm{U}$, $^{238}\rm{U}$, $^{239}\rm{Pu}$ and $^{241}\rm{Pu}$.
+The predicted antineutrino flux at the detector is calculated following the summation method described in Refs.~\cite{NufluxSumationMeth,ReactorNuSumationPerise,ReactorNuSumationPerise2,MILLS20202130}, updated with improved antineutrino spectra for the fissile isotopes $^{235}\rm{U}$, $^{238}\rm{U}$, $^{239}\rm{Pu}$ and $^{241}\rm{Pu}$.
 The contribution from activation (neutron capture) of structural and fuel elements relevant for energies below 1.27 MeV was also updated following \cite{FluxNuT}.
-The detection threshold of 15~$\rm{eV_{ee}}$ corresponds to a minimum observable neutrino energy of $\sim$0.44~MeV, according to the Sarkis quenching factor model~\cite{Sarkis2023}.
+The detection threshold of 15\,$\rm{eV_{ee}}$ corresponds to a minimum observable neutrino energy of $\sim$0.44~MeV, according to the Sarkis {\it et al.} quenching factor model~\cite{Sarkis2023}.
 Above this energy, the updated flux model and the one used previously \cite{ChavarriaQF} agree to within 3\% and are thus considered equivalent in this analysis (details can be found in Appendix~\ref{AppendixRates}).

 The detection efficiency discussed in Section~\ref{sec:Efficiency} is used as a multiplicative correction to the expected event rate as a function of the measured ionisation energy, $E_M$.
-For the quenching factor, $f_n(E_{\rm nr}) = E_I/E_{\rm nr}$, with $E_I$ the ionisation energy, we use the updated model of Sarkis {\it et al.} \cite{Sarkis2023}, which allows to calculate the ionisation efficiency for nuclear recoil energies in silicon down to 0.05~$\rm{keV_{nr}}$.
-This model, based on the original ideas by Lindhard \cite{lindhard}, incorporates improved descriptions of the electronic stopping, interatomic potential and electronic binding at sub-keV energies, covering the Skipper-CCD low-energy range ($E_{\rm{nr}}>0.240 \; \rm{keV_{nr}}$) corresponding to events above the 0.015 keV$_{ee}$ threshold.
-The energy resolution $R(E_I,E_M)$ is modeled as a Gaussian with variance $\sigma^2=\sigma^2_0 +F_eE_{eh}E_I$, where $\sigma_0=3.04$ $\rm{eV_{ee}}$ is the readout noise, $F_e=0.119$ is the electronic Fano factor, and $E_{eh}=3.752$~$\rm{eV_{ee}}$ is he mean energy to create an electron-hole pair in silicon~\cite{Rodrigues:2023fwi}.
+For the quenching factor, $f_n(E_{\rm nr}) = E_I/E_{\rm nr}$, with $E_I$ the ionisation energy, the updated model of Sarkis {\it et al.}~\cite{Sarkis2023} is applied, which allows to calculate the ionisation efficiency for nuclear recoil energies in silicon down to 0.05\,$\rm{keV_{nr}}$.
+This model, based on the original ideas by Lindhard \cite{lindhard}, incorporates improved descriptions of the electronic stopping, interatomic potential and electronic binding at sub-keV energies, covering the Skipper-CCD low-energy range ($E_{\rm{nr}}>0.240 \,\rm{keV_{nr}}$) corresponding to $E_M>0.015$\,keV$_{\rm ee}$.
+The energy resolution $R(E_I,E_M)$ is modeled as a Gaussian with variance $\sigma^2=\sigma^2_0 +F_eE_{eh}E_I$, where $\sigma_0=3.04$ $\rm{eV_{ee}}$ is the readout noise, $F_e=0.119$ is the electronic Fano factor, and $E_{eh}=3.752$\,$\rm{eV_{ee}}$ is the mean energy to create an electron-hole pair in silicon~\cite{Rodrigues:2023fwi}.